Crucial97/Solidoodle-Press-Configs/README.md

-Only download the bundled configs, unless you know how to import seperate files then feel free to download the seperate ones
+Only download the bundled configs, unless you know how to import separate files then feel free to download the seperate ones

 # Steps to load these configs